Eastern bettong: Subspecies

 The introduction of the red fox and European rabbit to Australia led to the extinction of the mainland subspecies during the 1920s.
 The Tasmanian subspecies still exists.

 In 2012, a small population was reintroduced to the mainland in Canberra.
-The reintroduction to Mulligans Flat Woodland Sanctuary was successful, and led to further reintroductions using an on-site breeding program out of the nearby Tidbinbilla Nature Reserve and wild eastern bettongs translocated from Tasmania.
+The reintroduction to Mulligans Flat Woodland Sanctuary was successful and led to further reintroductions using an on-site breeding program, with individuals sourced from the nearby Tidbinbilla Nature Reserve and wild eastern bettongs translocated from Tasmania.

 Diet and behaviour

 This animal's habitat is dry, open eucalypt forests and grassy woodlands at altitudes between sea level and 1000 m.

 A major component of their diet is truffles and other underground fungi, as well as roots and tubers.
 Insects and grubs are also eaten.
 It is unique in that it will travel up to 1.5 km from its nest to a feeding area, a considerable distance for such a small creature.

 A nocturnal animal, the bettong sleeps during the day in a domed nest.
 The nests are made with densely woven grass, leaves and shredded bark in a sheltered site such as a shallow depression in the ground or under a fallen log or clump of vegetation.
 The animal uses its curved prehensile tail to transport the nesting materials to the nest site.
 The animal only uses the nest for one or two nights, before it moves on in search of food.

 Like other bettongs, the eastern bettong is a continuous breeder, producing young throughout the year.
 The gestation period is 21 days, after which the infant (referred to as a "joey") remains in the pouch for an additional 105 days.